 Now, with his own School and Conservatory, he delights in passing on what he has learned over the years in the dance world.
 He looks forward to participating in the dance education of the next generations and gains great rewards from teaching with his passion and innate love of dance.

 Continuing that passion and love, in 2016, Mr. Feray began collaborations with the Kravis Center for the Performing Arts in West Palm Beach.
 Paris Ballet and Dance was the only dance school in the area to be invited to perform a classical work in the Kravis Center's 25th Anniversary Community Gala in October 2016.
-Most importantly, the collaboration also included Mr. Feray bringing the most internationally renowned French Master Teachers for one week, first time in the United States -- Magnifique Ballet Intensive -- in 2017.
+Most importantly, the collaboration also included Mr. Feray has been hand-picked by Charles Jude to teach at "Stage International de Danse d'Arcachon" (South Eastern Coast of France near Bordeaux) in 2018.
+He also brought the most internationally renowned French Master Teachers for one week, first time in the United States -- Magnifique Ballet Intensive in 2017 -- AND will again -- in 2018 for Magnifique Ballet Winter Intensive!

 Founder and Director Mr. Jean-Hugues Feray, a native of France, began his dance training at nine years of age.
 The following year, he auditioned for the Paris Opera Ballet School at the Paris Opera Ballet where he was one of six boys chosen out of the 250 that applied for admission.
 Jean-Hugues studied with the school for 5 years and went on to attend the National Conservatory of Paris.
 He graduated from the conservatory with a first prize in Ballet awarded by a unanimous jury decision.
 This was the highest Ballet Award a student could receive, enabling Jean-Hugues to choose from several contract offers in European Companies.